 2. Assess the emergency and make a plan

 You can’t properly execute your crisis management strategies without knowing exactly what crisis you face.
 Quickly assess the emergency and determine if it is a threat to physical safety, reputation, resources or data.
 Keep in mind there may be multiple types of threats occurring at once, so plan to prioritize.
 The safety of your team always comes first, followed by securing resources and equipment.

 3. Take immediate action

 If it’s a physical threat, the next step is to make sure everyone is safe.
-This means executing steps like evacuating the building if a fire has occurred or removing an employee from a situation if there’s been a threat of violence either from or to that employee.
+This means taking steps like evacuating the building if a fire has occurred or removing an employee from a situation if there’s been a threat of violence either from or to that employee.

 Once everyone is moved to a safe location, you need to think about what your team needs on a mental and emotional level.
 Will this crisis impact how your team is able to do their jobs?
 Does the company need to shut down for a few days while people assess the situation?
 Do you need to bring therapists on-site to help your employees deal with what happened and effectively manage the ensuing stress?
 Depending on the scale of the emergency, these are all things to consider.

 When a crisis occurs, it’s easy to get caught up in the panic of the situation.
 While you could let someone else take charge, it’s your duty as a leader to remain calm and maintain your position of authority.
 There are many different types of leaders, but all of them need to shepherd their team through a crisis.
 Take a breath and stay composed – your team needs you.

 You can work on various leadership skills ahead of time so that you’re prepared for a crisis.
 The ability to communicate and connect with others so that they feel understood is one essential skill, and is closely related to empathy.
 You’ll also want to work on leadership qualities like confidence, focus, accountability and humility, which can help you handle a crisis expertly and minimize its negative effects.